© 2020 Ransom Stephens

 About Ransom:

 Ransom Stephens, PhD, brings a physicist’s comprehensive understanding of how things work to everything he does.
 His career began in experimental particle physics at national laboratories and universities across the United States and Europe.
 As a graduate student he discovered a new type of matter, and as a professor at the University of Texas at Arlington, he was on the team that discovered the top quark.
 He left a tenured professorship to join a wireless-web startup as Director of Advanced Technology.
 When it flamed out, he took a position at Keysight Technologies (then Agilent) as an Applied Electrodynamics Physicist and led a tech commando team to the solutions of problems at the intersection of science and technology.
-He is now a self-employed novelist and technologist.
-The author of five novels, a book on Neuroscience, and over 400 articles on topics ranging from quantum physics to parenting teenagers to high bandwidth networking, he lives in Ashland, Oregon where he works in a forested lair.
-He prefers beer to wine, tea to coffee, and dogs to cats.
+He is now a self-employed novelist, science writer and speaker.
+The author of five novels, a book on Neuroscience, and over 400 articles on topics ranging from quantum physics to parenting teenagers to high bandwidth networking.
+He lives in Ashland, Oregon where he works in a forested lair.
+Ransom prefers beer to wine, tea to coffee, and dogs to cats.
 He is married to a spectacular nurse and is enormously proud of his daughter who lives in Holland.

 .